namtanvz/mldl/README.md

-# My code might not make much sense.
+# ML/DL Journey
-This is what I do when I am bored
+This is just what I do when I am bored.
+I can't say that it is going to make much sense but I tried 😸